Skip to main content

 1. Name snapshots descriptively: Include the project, date, or purpose (e.g., llama-finetuned-jan2026)

-3. Clean up unused snapshots: Snapshots count toward your storage.
-Delete old ones you no longer need
+2. Clean up unused snapshots: To minimize your bill, remove snapshots you no longer need.

 Snapshots vs External Backups

-Snapshots are great for quickly restoring your environment, but they’re tied to Thunder Compute.
-For long-term data preservation, also use:
+Snapshots are great for quickly restoring your environment, but they’re meant for convenience rather than long-term data security.
+We do not provide explicit guarantees about snapshot durability.
+For long-term data preservation, consider using:

 • GitHub for code and configuration